knocklabs/docs/pages/send-notifications/setting-preferences.md

 title: Setting preferences
 ---

-You can read more about modeling preferences and preferences in general in the [Modeling Preferences](/send-and-manage-data/preferences) guide.
+You can read more about modeling preferences and preferences in general in the [Preferences](/send-and-manage-data/preferences) guide.
+In the guide below, we walk through the technical details of integrating the Knock preferences model into your product.

 ## Backend integration